Get started with Redis Enterprise Software

 To set up your machine as a Redis Enterprise software cluster:

-In the web browser on the host machine, go to https://localhost:8443 to see the Redis Enterprise Software web console.Note:
+In the web browser on the host machine, go to https://localhost:8443 to see the Redis Enterprise Software admin console.Note:

 - If the server does not show the login screen, try again after a few minutes.

-Enter an email and password for the admin account for the web console.
+Enter an email and password for the administrator account.